Monica Zetterlund: Actor

 Her collaboration with the comic duo Hasse & Tage (in the 1960s and 1970s) eventually led to a stage career in revues and films.
 Memorable are her parts in the films Att angöra en brygga and Äppelkriget, with her most memorable role being in Jan Troell's Utvandrarna (aka The Emigrants; with Liv Ullmann and Max von Sydow in the leads) as Ulrika, a former prostitute who together with her teenage daughter Elin (portrayed by Zetterlund's daughter, Eva Lena Zetterlund) join the main characters in their emigration to America in the 1850s, a role for which Zetterlund received a Guldbagge Award for Best Supporting Actress.
 She appeared in more than 20 films and television series.

 Awards

 Zetterlund was awarded the Illis quorum by the government of Sweden in 2002.

 Health and death

 She suffered from severe scoliosis which began after a childhood accident, and as a result was forced to retire from performing in 1999.

-On 12 May 2005, she died following an accidental fire in her apartment in Stockholm, probably due to her habit of smoking in bed.
+On 12 May 2005, she died following an accidental fire in her apartment at Birger Jarlsgatan in Stockholm.